In music theory, syncopation is an effect that interrupts or disrupts the regular rhythmic or harmonic flow of a passage in a composition.

 Another form of syncopation is so-called "cross-rhythms", where two different rhythms are played simultaneously.
 This can be achieved by one instrument playing a steady pattern while another instrument plays a syncopated pattern over it - a classic example is drums and percussion.

 This makes the music more complex and interesting, as the listener's ear is constantly torn between the two different rhythms.

-Syncopation can not only make a melody or rhythm more interesting, but also convey a certain emotion or feeling.
-For example, a syncopated rhythm can convey a sense of urgency or excitement, while a straight, non-syncopated rhythm can evoke a sense of calm and peace.
+In addition to making a melody or rhythm more interesting, syncopation can also convey a certain emotion or feeling.
+For example, a syncopated rhythm can convey a sense of urgency or excitement, while a straight, non-syncopated rhythm can convey a sense of calm and peace.